zibo-kth/starter-academic-v2/content/project/postdoctoral-research-project/index.md

 **Control of nanofriction properties via phonon engineering**

-Understanding the physical mechanisms of the origin of friction, and exploring the potential methods for the control of the frictional properties of materials is one of the cutting-edge challenges for the development of a sustainable society.
+It is one of the cutting-edge challenges for the development of a sustainable society to understand the physical mechanisms of the origin of friction, thereby exploring the potential methods for the control of the frictional properties of materials.
 Fundamental knowledge with respect to friction includes the understanding of the energy dissipation mechanism in a nanoscale, where phonon scattering may play a key role in the energy dissipation process -- which forms the topic of the current study.